 # apt -yq --allow-unauthenticated install gzinstallwizard

 # apt autoremove --purge snapd

 - Restart to complete the customization of the Ubuntu server into a GravityZone appliance:

-Install roles from the console interface of the GravityZone appliance.
-For the administration of the GravityZone machine please use the following document: Bitdefender GravityZone Installation Guide.
+For the administration of the GravityZone appliance, refer to Bitdefender GravityZone Installation Guide.

-For any other question regarding the GravityZone product please contact: [email protected]
+For any other question regarding the GravityZone product contact Bitdefender Enterprise Support: [email protected]